KubeadaptDocsBack to site

 Usage Volatility

-The CV maps to a spike buffer via linear interpolation:
+The volatility maps to a spike buffer via linear interpolation:

-Low-CV workloads can be sized close to the percentile.
-High-CV workloads need a larger buffer above the percentile to absorb unpredictable spikes.
+Stable workloads can be sized close to the percentile.
+Spiky workloads need a larger buffer to absorb unpredictable peaks.

 How the Two Dimensions Differ